Artemis

 Semiconducting transition metal dichalcogenides (TMDCs)

-In the atmosphere, sunlight triggers photochemical reactions that can break down chemicals to form new products or free radicals.
-Recent experiments on Artemis have studied several molecules which are atmospheric pollutants, using ultraviolet pulses to initiate the photochemical reaction and then XUV to study its evolution in time and final photoproducts.
+In the atmosphere, sunlight triggers photochemical reactions that can breakdown chemicals to form new products or free radicals.
+Recent experiments on Artemis have studied several molecules that are atmospheric pollutants, using ultraviolet pulses to initiate the photochemical reaction and then XUV to study its evolution in time and final photoproducts.

 Light harvesting devices need to combine strong absorption in the visible spectral range with efficient ultrafast charge separation.
 Artemis can directly measure change in electron populations, to obtain information on the charge separation and recombination times.